Cloud Migration & Strategy

 Rehost (lift and shift)

 Move workloads to cloud VMs with minimal changes.
-Right for getting out of an expiring data center contract quickly, or for workloads that are stable but too risky to re-architect under time pressure.
-Faster and lower risk than re-architecture, but typically leaves cost and operational efficiency gains on the table.
-We use this when speed is the constraint and plan for optimization in a second phase.
+Right for expiring data center contracts or stable workloads too risky to re-architect under time pressure.
+Faster and lower risk, but leaves cost optimization on the table.
+We plan for a second-phase optimization pass.

 Replatform (lift, tinker, and shift)

-Move to cloud with targeted optimizations — migrating from self-managed databases to managed services (RDS, Azure SQL, Cloud SQL), or containerizing applications without rewriting the application logic itself.
-Better cost and operational profile than pure rehost, without the full cost of refactoring.
+Move to cloud with targeted optimizations — self-managed databases to managed services (RDS, Azure SQL, Cloud SQL), or containerizing applications without rewriting logic.
+Better cost profile than pure rehost, without the full cost of refactoring.

 Refactor (re-architect)

-Re-architect applications to use cloud-native capabilities — serverless functions, container orchestration, managed queues, event-driven architectures.
-Highest effort and risk but best long-term operational and cost profile.
-We apply this selectively to workloads where the existing architecture creates real operational pain and the business case for re-architecture is clear.
+Re-architect applications to use cloud-native capabilities — serverless, container orchestration, managed queues, event-driven architectures.
+Highest effort but best long-term profile.
+We apply this selectively where the business case is clear.

 Retain and retire

 Some workloads shouldn't move.
-Systems with high compliance complexity, specialized hardware dependencies, or very low utilization may be better retained on-premises or decommissioned entirely.
-Part of our assessment is identifying which workloads are migration candidates and which aren't — that decision itself has value.
+Systems with high compliance complexity, specialized hardware dependencies, or very low utilization may be better retained on-premises or decommissioned.
+Identifying which workloads are not migration candidates is itself valuable.

 Provider and region selection for Maldives

-For organizations in the Maldives, region selection matters in ways it doesn't for organizations in major markets.
-AWS Mumbai (ap-south-1) and AWS Singapore (ap-southeast-1) are the primary candidates for most workloads — with Singapore typically having better latency for Maldives connectivity.
-Azure Southeast Asia (Singapore) and Australia East (Sydney) are alternatives depending on the application.
-We model latency and cost for each option before recommending a region.
+AWS Mumbai (ap-south-1) and Singapore (ap-southeast-1) are primary candidates, with Singapore typically offering better Maldives latency.
+Azure Southeast Asia and Australia East are alternatives.
+We model latency and cost before recommending.

 How a migration engagement works